Everything you need to know about your baby’s vision

-Retinopathy of prematurity (ROP).
-This is the abnormal replacement of normal tissue in the retina with fibrous tissue and blood vessels.
-ROP can cause scarring of the retina, poor vision and retinal detachment.
-In severe cases, retinopathy of prematurity can cause blindness.
+ROP is the abnormal replacement of normal tissue in the retina with fibrous tissue and blood vessels.
+It can cause scarring of the retina, poor vision and retinal detachment.
+In severe cases, retinopathy of prematurity can lead to blindness.

 All premature babies are at risk of ROP.
 Very low birth weight is an additional risk factor, especially if it is necessary to place the infant in a high-oxygen environment immediately after birth.

-If your baby is born prematurely, ask your obstetrician to refer you to a pediatric ophthalmologist so he or she can perform an internal eye exam to rule out ROP.
+If your baby is born prematurely, ask your obstetrician to refer you to a pediatric ophthalmologist so they can perform an internal eye exam and rule out ROP.

-If your baby shows signs of nystagmus, consult a pediatric ophthalmologist or other eye doctor immediately.
+If your baby shows signs of nystagmus, consult a pediatric ophthalmologist or other eye doctor as soon as possible.

 If you can’t afford an eye exam for your baby, help is available.

 Developed by the American Optometric Association in partnership with The Vision Care Institute, InfantSEE is a public health program designed to make sure vision care becomes a part of infant wellness routines in the United States.